Hong Kong holds its breath ahead of polls amid lull in violence

 The district councils are sometimes seen as a nurturing ground for young political talent.
 Five district councillors can also run for five seats in the city’s Legislative Council, or mini-parliament, in September 2020.

-Hong Kong returned from British to Chinese rule in 1997 with the promised protection of many of its colonial freedoms under a “once country, two systems” for at least 50 years.
+Hong Kong returned from British to Chinese rule in 1997 with the promised protection of many of its colonial freedoms under a “one country, two systems” for at least 50 years.

 Candidates for the chief executive of Hong Kong are chosen by a 1,200-strong election committee dominated by pro-Beijing loyalists, and which also includes district councillors.
 No opposition candidate has ever been elected Hong Kong’s leader, though several have managed to get on the ballot.

-Peaceful street protests calling for universal suffrage, that paralyzed the city for 79 days in 2014, failed to wrest concessions from Beijing.
+Peaceful street protests calling for universal suffrage, that paralysed the city for 79 days in 2014, failed to wrest concessions from Beijing.

 Joshua Wong, a leader of those protests when just 17, was disqualified from running in Sunday’s elections because of his links to a political group promoting independence for Hong Kong, a red line for Communist Party rulers in Beijing.